Jekplex/AmongUsDriver/README.md

 # Among Us Driver
-A discord bot for the game Among Us that allows you to mute and unmute all players really quickly.
+An Among Us discord bot that allows you to mute and unmute players really quickly.

 Origin
 -----------

 The idea for this discord bot occured to me when I was getting fustrated about people continuing to talk after the discussion phase in Among Us.
-It irritated me.
-I wanted a fix.
-So I decided to make one.
-I present to you...
+It irritated me and I wanted a fix.
+So...
+I decided to make one.
+I called it "Among Us Driver".
+AUD for short.

-The Among Us Driver!

-Terrible name, I know.
-I couldn't think of anything else to call it.

 How do I add to my discord server?
 -----------